RediCloud/cloud-v2/docs/commands/server-version-types.md

 ## Version handler

 A version handler is there to download the server versions and patch them if necessary.
 The version handler, which is implemented by default in the cloud, is the URL downloader.
 This downloads the server version from the specified URL and also offers the option to patch it.
 Through other implementations of the versions handler, it would also be possible to download new builds automatically.
 An example would be the papermc module.
 This provides the interface to the papermc.io API and always updates to the latest builds.
-You can set the version handler of a version as follows:&#x20;
+You can set the version handler of a version as follows:

-`svt edit <type> handler <handler>`&#x20;
+`svt edit <type> handler <handler>`

 With `svt handlers` you will see all registered version handlers.